Asiim/TDD-chess/README.md

 - ~~Prevent queen from moving n fields horizontally backwards/left (on the way are figures)~~
 - ~~Move queen n fields horizontally backwards/left (on the destination is ally figure)~~
 - ~~Move queen n fields horizontally backwards/left (on the destination is enemy figure)~~
+- Move queen one field diagonally (y increases with x increased)
+- Move queen one field diagonally (y decreases with x increased)
+- Move queen n fields diagonally (y increases with x increased, all fields on the way are empty)
+- Move queen n fields diagonally (y decreases with x increased, all fields on the way are empty)
+- Prevent queen from moving n fields diagonally (y increases with x increased, next to queen is a figure)
+- Prevent queen from moving n fields diagonally (y decreases with x increased, next to queen is a figure)
+- Prevent queen from moving n fields diagonally (y increases with x increased, on the way are figures)
+- Prevent queen from moving n fields diagonally (y decreases with x increased, on the way are figures)
+- Move queen n fields diagonally (y increases with x increased, enemy figure on destination)
+- Move queen n fields diagonally (y decreases with x increased, enemy figure on destination)
+- Prevent queen from moving n fields diagonally (y increases with x increased, friendly figure on destination)
+- Prevent queen from moving n fields diagonally (y decreases with x increased, friendly figure on destination)
-- Move queen one field diagonally (y increases with x)
+- Move queen one field diagonally (y increases with x decreased)
-- Move queen one field diagonally (y decreases with x)
+- Move queen one field diagonally (y decreases with x decreased)
-- Move queen n fields diagonally (y increases with x, all fields on the way are empty)
+- Move queen n fields diagonally (y increases with x decreased, all fields on the way are empty)
-- Move queen n fields diagonally (y decreases with x, all fields on the way are empty)
+- Move queen n fields diagonally (y decreases with x decreased, all fields on the way are empty)
-- Prevent queen from moving n fields diagonally (y increases with x, next to queen is a figure)
+- Prevent queen from moving n fields diagonally (y increases with x decreased, next to queen is a figure)
-- Prevent queen from moving n fields diagonally (y decreases with x, next to queen is a figure)
+- Prevent queen from moving n fields diagonally (y decreases with x decreased, next to queen is a figure)
-- Prevent queen from moving n fields diagonally (y increases with x, on the way are figures)
+- Prevent queen from moving n fields diagonally (y increases with x decreased, on the way are figures)
-- Prevent queen from moving n fields diagonally (y decreases with x, on the way are figures)
+- Prevent queen from moving n fields diagonally (y decreases with x decreased, on the way are figures)
-- Move queen n fields diagonally (y increases with x, enemy figure on destination)
+- Move queen n fields diagonally (y increases with x decreased, enemy figure on destination)
-- Move queen n fields diagonally (y decreases with x, enemy figure on destination)
+- Move queen n fields diagonally (y decreases with x decreased, enemy figure on destination)
-- Prevent queen from moving n fields diagonally (y increases with x, friendly figure on destination)
+- Prevent queen from moving n fields diagonally (y increases with x decreased, friendly figure on destination)
-- Prevent queen from moving n fields diagonally (y decreases with x, friendly figure on destination)
+- Prevent queen from moving n fields diagonally (y decreases with x decreased, friendly figure on destination)

 ### King tests:
 - ~~King init~~